markuspeitl/rnmd/README.md

 # rnmd - markdown execution runtime

 Why?
-Execute code contained in mardown documentation.
+Execute code contained in markdown documentation.

+Sadly i can not use rnmd in the project itself otherwise i would.

 The choice for using LGPL 2.1 is strategic so if i may stop developing the runtime it will still receive  bugfixes/improvements from entities using this software in their programs.